 - It is suede so replicates the feel of a real beam in the gym

 - It is wider than a competition beam and has bright lines that clearly show where the edge of a competition beam would be

 Although the Laser Beam Pro isn’t designed to be more than a couple of inches from the floor, the length and feel help build confidence and develop more advanced skills safely.
 The distinctive colored lines help gymnasts spot their landings and develop better spatial awareness.

 The Laser Beam Lite version is shorter at 8 feet long but is a great pick if you don’t have room for the full 16 feet Pro version.
-The Lite version can be velcroed together to create a longer beam.
+Two Lite version beams can be velcroed together to create a full-size FIG competition length beam.